 Don’t be afraid to disappoint those who do not support your dreams.

 A bit of an elaboration on Johnny, but Rosita was also having this issue, although her husband wasn’t being unsupportive on purpose.
 Rosita is the stereotypical housewife and mother who has put aside her dreams in order to raise and support a family that does not return that support (I am not trying to be condescending.
-Just describing her as she is painted in the movie because everyone with good sense knows being a wife and mother is hard as fuck.)
+Just describing her as she is painted in the movie because everyone with good sense knows being a wife and mother is hard

 “…Dream Big Dreams.”